Failsafe787/HMM-Rabiner/README.md

 - [ ] FINAL STEP - Implementation of a classifier which uses models created with Baum-Welch **<<< In progress**

 ### Tests
-- [x] Tests for basic structures
-- [ ] Tests for Alpha, Beta, Gamma and Psi formulas
-- [ ] Tests for Viterbi algoritm
-- [x] Tests for continuous observations
-- [ ] Tests for scaled versions of Alpha and Beta
-- [ ] Tests for Baum-Welch algorithm
 - [ ] Tests based on learning/pruning set and real data

 ### Revisions